cggh/panoptes/README.md

 For more information about the project please send an email to the public mailing list <panoptes-dev@googlegroups.com>.

-**IMPORTANT NOTE:
-Panoptes is a new project in an early phase of development.
-It should currently be considered as a prototype, unfit for production deployments.**

 Links:

 * Source code: https://github.com/cggh/panoptes